How to Wipe a USB Drive Completely | 3 Secure Methods

 How To Wipe Usb Drive

-How to wipe a USB drive completely (3 methods)
+How to wipe a USB stick in Windows 11/10/8/7

-Since the ordinary means of deletion cannot erase all the files on USB permanently, what’s the best way to wipe a USB drive on Windows 10/8/7?
+Since the ordinary means of deletion cannot erase all the files on USB permanently, what’s the best way to wipe a USB drive on Windows 11/10/8/7?
 Here are several ways that you can use to clean a flash drive or an external hard drive.
 Disk wiping is not complicated, but the tools that come with Windows don’t give you many options.
 They are usually not as secure as specialist data-erasing tools, either.
 So among them, Method 1 is the most secure one.

 Method 1.
 Wipe a USB drive with specialist software safely🔥

-This feature doesn’t support wiping dynamic disks currently.
+👉This feature doesn’t support wiping dynamic disks currently.

-How to wipe a USB drive safely in Windows 10/8/7:
+How to wipe a USB drive in Windows 11/10/8/7 safely:

 1. Launch the software, go to Tools, and select Disk Wipe.